anbarief/matplotlib-ex/README.md

 * (2)

 A data visualization of Libya refugee population and oil production.
 Data source is https://ourworldindata.org/country/libya.
-The plot is generated using Matplotlib only, without any edit.
+The plot is generated using Matplotlib only, without any edit. (see the code in "Examples/Oil and Refugee (Libya)/")

 <img src="/demo_oil_refugee.png"/>